Skip to content

 Manual RetroPad binding

-If your gamepad does not have an autoconfiguration or if you would like to change its default RetroPad binding, use the Input settings menu.
+If your gamepad is not recognized by autoconfiguration or if you would like to change its RetroPad binding, use the Input settings menu.

 Screenshot of input binding